iCrazeiOS/ReBoom/README.md

 #### Bring new life to Boom!

 '**Boom!**' is an iOS game that abandoned by its developers a few years ago, and its servers are no longer online.
+ReBoom currently supports iOS 6-17, on all devices.

 ReBoom adds new functionality and fixes to the game.